Montenegro is one of the hidden jewels of Europe. It rarely features on English-language news channels.

 Renting accommodation in Montenegro can be very affordable.
 Like all countries though, city-centre living – especially in the capital, Podgorica – can start to climb in price.

 Monthly rent for a 1-bedroom apartment in an averagely priced area might start from around €200 per month outside of a city centre.
 This might grow to around €320 for a city centre apartment.
 For a 3-bedroom apartment in a city centre or expensive area, you might expect to pay up to €550 per month.
+See some good cities to move to in Montenegro from the UK can be super exciting for British expats.

 Buying in Montenegro